Lupin III (character): Personality

 In Monkey Punch's original manga, Lupin is cocky, quite crude, and for the most part remorseless.
 He is very much the ladies' man, often using them for his own gains, and is not beyond forcing himself upon women who resist his advances.
 Mike Toole of Anime News Network referred to the character as a "rough, drunken, lecherous crook."
 This is in stark contrast to his better-known anime self, who although a skilled thief, occasionally comes off as a chivalrous goofball who enjoys helping those less fortunate than he.
 Furthermore, Lupin often takes it upon himself and his gang to stop criminals engaged in more violent crimes and leave them for Zenigata to arrest.
 In the anime, while he fancies himself a Casanova, his actual success with women is erratic, appearing to fluctuate with the writer.

 Even though his gang's loyalty has been an issue, with Fujiko willing to betray and cohort Goemon promising to eventually kill him, Lupin will still drop everything to come to their aid in a helpless moment; further the team would rather face torture than to betray Lupin (or he betray them) to a third party.
-This rule of loyalty curiously extends as well to Inspector Zenigata, whom Lupin considers a respected friend and opposition.
+This rule of loyalty extends as well to Inspector Zenigata, whom Lupin considers a respected friend and opposition.
 The Inspector reciprocates this regard and out of gratitude has vowed never to attempt to kill Lupin.
 Lupin's vendetta against the Tarantula Gang in In Memory of the Walther P-38 was partly settling of past betrayal and mostly vengeful payback for their shooting and nearly killing Zenigata.